Convex-Dev/design/papers/convex-whitepaper.md

 This ideal of decentralisation presents the problem that some actors in the system may be malicious.
 They may be actively attempting to defraud other actors - a significant problem when valuable digital assets are at stake.
 Furthermore, even if not malicious, software or hardware failures can potentially disrupt the system.
 We therefore require the property of **Byzantine Fault Tolerance** - which can be informally characterised as resistance of the consensus mechanism to malicious attacks and failures.
 Theoretical results (e.g. the seminal work by Leslie Lamport) have demonstrated that such consensus requires 2/3 of participants to be good actors - that is, Byzantine Fault Tolerance is possible to achieve as long as no more than 1/3 of actors are malicious or faulty.
 We would like the Internet of Value to operate with a consensus algorithm that achieves this theoretical optimum level of security.

-What is the nature of Digital Assets, and what is necessary to implement them?
+What is the nature of digital assets, and what is necessary to implement them?
 For assets to be meaningful, they must obey rules.
 Ownership is the most obvious example; only the owner of an asset should be able to use it in an economic transaction.
 Other rules may also apply: for example a financial option may includ a right to "exercise" the option in exchange for some other underlying asset.
 Since assets only have value if owners trust that their rules will be enforced, we need a system of encoding and executing these rules in an automated, verifiable way as part of the decentralised protocol - such rules must be implemented as **smart contracts**.

 While it would be possible to create a simple system of smart contracts that tackle many useful applications without full programmability, the Internet of Value calls for extensibility to new forms of assets that may not be originally anticipated by the designers of the network.
 We therefore require a **Turing complete** smart contract execution model (capable of performing any computation) if we are to avoid the risk of future limitations preventing important digital asset classes from being created.